JakeSteam/blog-personal/_drafts/2025-09-13-japan-part-3-kyoto.md

 ### CoCoNe Laundromat ★★★★★

 Very convenient as a tourist, this 2nd floor laundromat just requires asking the receptionist for a gate key then you can access the washing area.
-The 4 washing machines automatically add detergent, and the 8 drying machines do a good job, requiring 40 minutes (800 yen) to dry a full load.
+The 4 washing machines automatically add detergent, and the 8 drying machines do a good job, requiring 40 minutes (500 yen) to dry a full load.
 There is a coin exchange machine next to the machines, and all machines etc have English available.

 I visited here twice, once it was entirely empty the entire time, the other time it was completely full, so it definitely varies!
 There's some manga and notebooks around, and a drinks vending machine, but you're given a pass so you might as well leave and do something else whilst you wait.

 **[Original review (3 photos)](https://maps.app.goo.gl/LAXsbFh3eMkjpF9b8)**

-### Yukou ★★★★★
+### Menya Yukou ★★★★★

 This cosy ramen place is open very late at night, and serves simple cheap comfort food.
 There's often a short queue outside, with a menu provided so you can order before entering.
 The pork is great, and it's a very introvert-friendly restaurant with all guests just eating their meals quietly.